-- 3.2.1 At the beginning of each semester, you should meet your Director of Studies/ Programme Manager and academic advisor, who will approve your choice of modules, and can also provide guidance on other matters, which may affect your academic welfare. - 3.2.2 You may be registered as full-time or part-time, as appropriate, and when parttime classes are on offer.
+- 3.2.1 At the beginning of each semester, you should meet your Director of Studies/ Programme Manager and academic advisor, who will approve your choice of modules, and can also provide guidance on other matters, which may affect your academic welfare. - 3.2.2 You may be registered as full-time or part-time, as appropriate, and when part-time classes are on offer.
 If you are sponsored by an organisation, you must produce a letter from your sponsor, stating whether you are to be registered as a full-time or part-time student.
-You can register as a part-time student only if you are working.

-3.2.3 Full-time students normally register for four modules in each semester.
-Part-time students register for three modules in each semester.

-- 3.2.4 The steps to be taken for completing your registration before the start of every semester are as follows: - a.
+You can register as a part-time student only if you are working. - 3.2.3 Full-time students normally register for four modules in each semester.
+Part-time students register for three modules in each semester. - 3.2.4 The steps to be taken for completing your registration before the start of every semester are as follows: - a.
 Meet the Director of Studies/Programme Manager to know which modules should be taken during the semester. - b.
 Pay the fees at the Finance Department using the fee collection devices. - c.
 Collect your Student ID card from the Registry Department. - d.
-Collect your timetable from the Director of Studies/Programme Manager or from MyMajan App. - 3.2.5 Online registration process: - 3.2.5.1 Returning students can use "online registration" through MOVE. - a) The link for online registration is available on MOVE under "Majan Online" Online registration. - b) After you login there are five (5) steps: - i.
-Update your personal details mobile number, personal email ID and passport number. - You will be shown your registered Award, Programme, Level, Mode of Study and the Modules you have PASSED till date of registration (these information are for your confirmation). - iii.
+Collect your timetable from the Director of Studies/Programme Manager or from MyMajan App.

+- 3.2.5 Online registration process: - 3.2.5.1 Returning students can use "online registration" through MOVE. - a) The link for online registration is available on MOVE under "Majan Online"- Online registration. - b) After you login there are five (5) steps: - Update your personal details mobile number, personal email ID and passport number. - ii.
+You will be shown your registered Award, Programme, Level, Mode of Study and the Modules you have PASSED till date of registration (these information are for your confirmation). - iii.
 You will be shown the modules in which you have Referral, retake and deferral. - iv.
 Register the modules that you intend to study. - v.
 Module in which you have referral and/or retake will automatically be registered by the system. - vi.
 You need to accept the "Agreement of Student Undertaking". - vii.
-Click Submit - 3.2.5.2 On completion of the registration process, you will receive a confirmation mail within 24 hours along with the following attachments, confirming acceptance of your application. - i.
-Registration receipt, - ii.
+Click Submit - 3.2.5.2 On completion of the registration process, you will receive a confirmation mail within 24 hours along with the following attachments, confirming acceptance of your application. - Registration receipt, - ii.
 Time-table and - iii.
-Accepted copy of Undertaking. - 3.2.5.3 On receipt of the above, you may proceed to the Finance Department for payment of fees and collect your ID Card from the Registry Department.
-This will complete the registration process.

-3.2.5.4 If for any reason you are unable to complete the registration process or do not receive the confirmation mail, it indicates that your application is not processed and you are required to visit the college and register in-person.
+Accepted copy of Undertaking. - 3.2.5.3 On receipt of the above, you may proceed to the Finance department for payment of fees and collect your ID Card from the Registry department.
+This will complete the registration process. - 3.2.5.4 If for any reason you are unable to complete the registration process or do not receive the confirmation mail, it indicates that your application is not processed and you are required to visit the college and register in-person. - 3.2.6 Your registeration will be automatically cancelled if the full fees remain unpaid within two weeks from the start of teaching.